To Understand the Hormonal Imbalance in Women

 Acne, Pre-Menstrual, and Progesterone testosterone, and estrogen

-testosterone, and estrogen work together in a balanced ratio, and when this occurs there will be no more PMS symptoms, fertility will be optimal, and you will feel young.
-This Issues will arise when a woman fails to ovulate her self, or her body does not have the requirements to maintain and therefore her progesterone, testosterone, and estrogen levels are insufficient.
+Progesterone, testosterone, and estrogen work together in a balanced ratio, and when this occurs, there will be no more PMS symptoms, fertility will be optimal, and you will feel young.
+This Issue will arise when a woman fails to ovulate herself or her body does not have the requirements to maintain.
+Therefore, her progesterone, testosterone, and estrogen levels are insufficient.

 The reasons why women fail to ovulate and why?